DUNE-DAQ/restcmd/README.md

 ### Dependencies
 Until further notice, the Pistache library is needed to build and run this plugin.
 The dependency is available under devevlopment products.
-Befor building and running, run this:
+After sourcing the setup script, also run this:

+    setup pistache v2020_10_07 -q e19:prof

     export PRODUCTS=/cvmfs/dune.opensciencegrid.org/dunedaq/DUNE/products_dev:$PRODUCTS